aychakurtulush/Ironhack-Midterm-Project-/README.md

 o	Poppy Nevin-Adley
 # Goal of the project:
 o	It is a Machine Learning Project (Linear Regression)
-o	Our goal will be prediction of obesity rate by various factors like socioeconomic status, physical activity, and weight status.
+o	Our goal will be prediction of obesity rate by various factors like socioeconomic status such as income level, and education level.
 o	We will also compare the obesity rate in each state to see if there is any meaningful difference.
 # Brief description of the dataset
 o	This dataset includes data on adult's diet, physical activity, and weight status from Behavioral Risk Factor Surveillance System.